LWVNM Action Committee

 LWVNM advocacy at the state level is coordinated by the LWVNM Action Committee.
 All League members are invited to participate in the Action Committee, whether or not they wish to become official League lobbyists.

-Upcoming Events for the 2024 Session
+Schedule for the 2025 Session

 Watch: Legislative Interim Committees: What are they and why they are important?